Evanna Lynch

-Evanna Patricia Lynch (born 16 August 1991) is an Irish actress and activist.
-She is best known for portraying Luna Lovegood in the Harry Potter film series.
+Evanna Lynch Skinner (née Lynch; born 16 August 1991) is an Irish actress and activist.
+Lynch made her film debut as Luna Lovegood in Harry Potter and the Order of the Phoenix (2007), reprising her role in successive sequels to critical praise, concluding with Harry Potter and the Deathly Hallows – Part 2 (2011) and series parody A Very Potter Senior Year (2012).

-Born in County Louth, Ireland, Lynch made her film debut in Harry Potter and the Order of the Phoenix (2007), reprising her role in successive sequels to critical praise, concluding with Harry Potter and the Deathly Hallows – Part 2 (2011) and series parody A Very Potter Senior Year (2012).
-Lynch appeared in G.B.F.
+Following her success in Harry Potter, Lynch appeared in G.B.F.
 (2013), which premiered at the Tribeca Film Festival to positive reviews.
 She made her stage debut in Houdini as Bess Houdini, which toured the UK in 2013.
 Lynch starred in the indie drama My Name Is Emily, which premiered at the 2015 Galway Film Fleadh to critical acclaim.
-In 2017, Lynch starred in revival of Disco Pigs at the Trafalgar Theatre in London.
+In 2017, Lynch starred in a revival of Disco Pigs at the Trafalgar Theatre in London.
 In 2018, she competed on season 27 of Dancing with the Stars, placing third.
 She went on to star in the British stage adaptation of The Omission of the Family Coleman at the Theatre Royal, Bath in 2019.

 As an activist, Lynch advocates for veganism and animal rights.
 She has been involved with several non-profit organisations and launched both a vegan-themed podcast and the cruelty-free cosmetics brand Kinder Beauty Box.